Biltmore Estate: 1890s to 1950s

-In an attempt to bolster the estate's finances during the Great Depression, Cornelia and her husband opened Biltmore to the public in March 1930 at the request of the City of Asheville, which hoped to revitalize the area with tourism.
-Biltmore closed during World War II.
+Cornelia and her husband opened Biltmore to the public at the request of the City of Asheville in March 1930, in an attempt to bolster the estate's finances during the Great Depression.
+The city hoped to revitalize the area with tourism.

+Biltmore closed from 1941 to 1945 during World War II.
 In 1942, 62 paintings and 17 sculptures were moved to the estate by train from the National Gallery of Art in Washington, D.C. to protect them in the event of an attack on the United States.
 The Music Room on the first floor was never finished, so it was used for storage until 1944, when the possibility of an attack became more remote.
 Among the works stored were the Gilbert Stuart portrait of George Washington and works by Rembrandt, Raphael, and Anthony van Dyck.
-David Finley, the gallery director, was a friend of Edith Vanderbilt and had stayed at the estate.
+Gallery director David Finley was a friend of Edith Vanderbilt and had stayed at the estate.

-After the Cecils divorced in 1934, Cornelia left the estate never to return, but John Cecil maintained his residence in the Bachelors' Wing until his death in 1954.
-Their eldest son, George Henry Vanderbilt Cecil, occupied rooms in the wing until 1956.
-At that point Biltmore House ceased to be a family residence and was operated as a historic house museum.

-Their younger son William A. V. Cecil, Sr. returned to the estate in the late 1950s and partnered with his brother to manage the estate's financial trouble.
+The Cecils divorced in 1934.
+Cornelia left the estate never to return, but John Cecil maintained his residence in the Bachelors' Wing until his death in 1954.
+Their eldest son George Henry Vanderbilt Cecil occupied rooms in the wing until 1956.
+At that point, Biltmore House ceased to be a family residence and was operated as a historic house museum.
+Their younger son William A. V. Cecil Sr. returned to the estate in the late 1950s and partnered with his brother to manage its financial trouble.
 They worked to create the profitable and self-sustaining enterprise that their grandfather had envisioned.

+1960s to present

-William Cecil inherited the estate upon the death of their mother, Cornelia, in 1976.
-His brother George Cecil inherited the more profitable dairy farm, which was spun off as Biltmore Farms.
+William Cecil inherited the estate upon the death of his mother Cornelia in 1976.
+His brother George inherited the more profitable dairy farm, which was spun off as Biltmore Farms.